brandonlopezh/brandonlopezh/README.md

 <td width="50%" valign="top">

 ### 🧳 Background
-- I've spent 7 years supporting PR Specialists in the CommTech world, and now I'm ready to use my Information Systems superpower for the greater good.
+- I've spent 7 years supporting PR Specialists in the CommTech world, and I'm ready to use my Information Systems superpower for the greater good.

 ### ⚡ Fun Fact
 - I love to solve problems.
 Arguing with AI and achieving goals is a fun hobby for me.